HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 This would be your 4th stop in Germany.

-But Cologne is known as a fun and liberal city, and it’s quite popular amongst tourists (also because of the famous Cologne Cathedral), so you might want to visit, too.
+Cologne is a fun and liberal city.
+It’s quite popular amongst tourists (also because of the famous Cologne Cathedral), so you might want to visit, too.

 Travel Tips Cologne

-Cologne is one of the biggest cities in Germany, however, many tourist attractions are located in and near the city center, so it is easy to get around.
+Cologne is one of the biggest cities in Germany.
+However, many tourist attractions are located near the city center, making it easy to get around.

-The people here are also known to be one of the friendliest in the country – it is kind of the German San Francisco.
-It gets especially fun during Carnaval (I personally don’t like carnival – but supposedly it is a lot of fun), and tourists from all over Germany visit Cologne to celebrate.
+The people here are also known to be one of the friendliest in the country – it is the German San Francisco.
+It gets enjoyable during Carnaval (personally, I wouldn’t say I like a carnival, but it is supposedly a lot of fun).
+Tourists from all over Germany visit Cologne to celebrate.

 One thing I was not aware of: it is freaking cold around the Dom (Cathedral)!
 The architecture is quite weird, so it will always be very windy.
 Definitely make sure to pack something for your shoulders, even on warm days.